cyrneko/ublue-custom/README.md

 - `foot` (sway leftover)
 - `xarchiver` (sway leftover)

+At the request of a friend, `SDL2` is included by default.

 Because Niri currently also doesn't support system-wide configuration, I cannot yet include a Niri Configuration into the image.
 Please pull it manually and move it to `$HOME/.config/niri` instead:

 ```bash